royboy322/royboy322/README.md

-👨‍💻 Michael Roy | Software Developer
+👨‍💻 Michael Roy | Software Developer and IT Professional

 Computer Science graduate passionate about building scalable and efficient applications, with hands-on experience in healthcare end-user IT support.
 Proficient in Java, Python, SQL, Spring Boot, and React, with hands-on full-stack development experience from Revature's intensive training program.
 I enjoy solving complex problems, writing clean code, and contributing to impactful projects.
 Always learning, always building.